 Prairie Lakes Healthcare Foundation sponsors campaigns and events throughout the year to not only raise dollars, but also awareness of the Foundation, its mission and its impact on healthcare services in Watertown and the surrounding region.

-BASH (Building A Superior Hospital) is an annual gala social event hosted by the Prairie Lakes Healthcare Foundation to raise funds for a specific cause at Prairie Lakes Healthcare System.
+BASH (Building A Superior Healthcare System) is an annual gala social event hosted by the Prairie Lakes Healthcare Foundation to raise funds for a specific cause at Prairie Lakes Healthcare System.
 The evening consists of a social hour, gourmet dinner and dessert, live and silent auctions and fabulous entertainment.

 Read more about the cause Give Tomorrows.